MeghrajBendre/Cognition/README.md

 Install python 2.7, pip from python.org

-Once these two are installed then use pip to install these following modules pip install django pip install beautifulsoup pip install bs4
+Once these two are installed then use pip to install these following modules: pip install django pip install beautifulsoup pip install bs4